 FOCUS :The civil rights movement

-BEFORE 1.)
-1940 Richard Wright’s Native Son discusses the criminal roles that white society creates
+1.)
+1940 Richard Wright’s Native Son discusses the criminal roles that white society creates for African-Americans.

 Introduction 》The African-American civil rights movement of the late 1950s and 1960s sought to end racial segregation and discrimination in the US through protest and civil disobedience.
 Authors such as James Baldwin, Maya Angelou, Richard Wright, and Ralph Ellison engaged with the movement, writing about the systematic disenfranchisement, overt racial discrimination, and state-sanctioned violence that pervaded the US.